-At the time of this writing, the Ability Hand is the first commercial bionic hand with sensory feedback.
+The Ability Hand is one of the few commercial bionic hands with sensory feedback.
 Sensors in the fingertips trigger vibrations in the residual limb that tell the user when they have come into contact with an object and how much pressure they are applying to it.

 How important is this?
 We frequently use our natural hands by glancing at something, reaching for it, and then passing the operation off to our sense of touch.
-Try picking up a pen or a utensil and see how intuitively you move it into the correct position after looking away from it.
+To experience this, pick up a pen or utensil with your natural hand and see how intuitively you move it into the correct position after looking away from it.

 Imagine how mentally taxing it would be if you had to visually guide every minor detail of such actions.

-That’s a key difference between the Ability Hand and its competition.
+Having sensory feedback is a key difference between the Ability Hand and many of its competitors.
 This difference is further amplified by…

 Ability Hand Speed